-Read on to find out what Augmented Reality app development is.
+Read on to find out what Augmented Reality is.
 Also, find out how offline retail businesses can use it to boost their bottom line and attract plenty of new customers.

 But first, what exactly is Augmented Reality?

-Augmented reality app development often gets confused with Virtual reality (VR).
-Both technologies provide the experience through the 3D high-definition audio and video, but there’s a significant difference between them.
-VR is entirely immersive and places users into an isolated reality.
+Augmented reality often gets confused with Virtual Reality (VR).
+Both technologies provide the experience through 3D high-definition audio and video, but there’s a significant difference between them.
+VR is entirely immersive and places users in an isolated reality.
 AR is partly immersive as users can look around and through artificial objects of the expanded layer.

 Here’s how retailers can use AR to drive sales and boost their brand affinity among customers.